-If you followed the above steps your data source should now be functionally importing and creating contacts.
+If you followed the steps above, your data source should now be functionally importing and creating contacts.
 The following options are not required for the data source to function but can be used to apply additional automation when creating contacts.

 A. Assignment Options

 The assignment options allow you to assign leads on creation to users and companies.
-This will allow leads to be worked as soon as they are received into the CRM.
+This will allow leads to be worked on as soon as they are received into the CRM.

 - Assigning On - Check the box to activate the further assignment options you will set in this section.